oncomouse/dhsi2019/Readme.md

 If the optional step doesn't work, delete the directory you created and try Option 1, as that will likely work.

+Alternately, please email me with information about what operating system you are using and any problems you had.
+I will be happy to sort out what's happening.

 ## See you in Victoria!